STSWENG-T1-AY2122-AWS-CodeBuild/powerzone-inventory/CONTRIBUTING.md

 2. **`.env`**.
 Secure a copy of the `.env` file from the developers.

-   **IMPORTANT:** Make sure that the `testing-mode` variable is set to `on` (not case-sensitive).
+   **IMPORTANT:** Make sure that the `testing-mode` variable is set to `on`.
 This directs all the database operations to the test database (leaving the production database unaffected).

+   On the off chance that it is assigned a different value:
+   - Set `testing-mode` to `on`;
+   - Kill all `node` processes;
+   - Restart the server; and
-   On the off chance that it is set to a different value, kill all `node` processes and restart the server after setting `testing-mode` to `on`.
-Verify that you are working with the test database before proceeding.
+   - Verify that you are working with the test database before proceeding.

 3. **Linting**.
 This project uses ESLint for linting and enforcing uniform and consistent coding style.
 Run the following command to flag issues:
    ```